KarthikE6117/nasa-apod/README.md

 # nasa-apod
+Hi..Iam Karthik.
 This is a simple application developed in python.
 This application uses NASA's APOD live services to get information about the space incidents and data.
 The day to day NASA data can be viewed through this application.